axelvaldez/radical-companies/_posts/AND THEN THEY WANT TO BURN YOU/RADICAL COMPANIES/2022-03-11-RADICAL COINs.markdown

   <h3>Guarantors</h3>
 <p>
-COINs are backed up by the RADICAL COMPANIES, not national governments.
+COINs are backed up by the <span style="font-size: smaller; ">RADICAL COMPANIES</span>, not national governments.
 This means that the COIN’s “value” is determined by what each company brings to society and by its co-owners’ sensitivities.
 </p>